 There are several ways to use the four joker spaces in the corners of the board.
 For example:

 - Some play that the joker squares are considered as belonging to all players throughout.
 Therefore a row of five can be made using only four chips combined with the corner square - for example on the illustrated board 10-9-8-7 or K-Q-K-Q.

 - Some include four jokers in the playing deck, for a total of 108 cards.
 In this case a joker entitles the player to put a chip on a corner square (but nowhere else).
 A chip placed on a joker square cannot be removed by a one-eyed jack.

 Some play that a card is drawn at the start of each player's turn rather than at the end.

 The number of cards dealt to the players varies.
 For example some player the two-player game with 9-card hands.
 Some play the 4-player game with 6-card hands.

 Some allow the player of a one-eyed jack to place a chip on any space on the board, even an occupied space, replacing the token (if any) that is already on that space.

 Some do not allow a one-eyed jack to destroy a completed five-chip row by removing (or replacing) one of its chips.

 Occasionally a player will have a card in hand that is dead, in the sense that both spaces corresponding to that card are already occupied (at least one of them by playing a jack).
 Some allow the holder of a dead card to discard it and draw a replacement from the stock.
 This does not count as a turn.

-If you prefer to use a ready-made playing-board rather than make your own, at least two commercial versions are available.
+If you prefer to use a ready-made playing-board rather than make your own, several commercial versions are available.